 Whether providing options or supporting people in building the capacity to help themselves, IET Connect wanted to be the first, not necessarily last, port of call.

-Now, with an empowered team and new CEO onboard, there was appetite in the organisation to make this leap.
+Now, with a galvanised team and new CEO onboard, there was appetite in the organisation to make this leap.
 The team was ready to hit reset and wanted help in discovering who they were, what they wanted to achieve and how.

 Together we saw the opportunity to redefine not just the language of benevolent funds, but the entire concept.
 What is it?
 Who is it for?
 Why does it exist?